-''' kubectl create secret generic sigsci.my-site-name-here \ --from-literal=accesskeyid=12345678-abcd-1234-abcd-1234567890ab \ --from-literal=secretaccesskey=abcdefg hijklmn opqrstuvwxy z0123456789ABCD '''
+''' kubectl create secret generic sigsci.my-site-name-here \ --from-literal=accesskeyid=12345678-abcd-1234-abcd-1234567890ab \ --from-literal=secretaccesskey=abcdefg_hijklmn_opqrstuvwxy_z0123456789ABCD '''

-to expose the RPC socket file to other containers in the same pod.
-The recommended way of creating a writeable volume is to use the builtin emptyDir volume type.
+For added security, it is recommended that the sigsci-agent container be executed with the root filesystem mounted read only.
+The agent, however, still needs to write some temporary files such as the socket file for RPC communication and some periodically updated files such as GeolP data.
+To accomplish this with a read only root filesystem, there needs to be a writeable volume mounted.
+This writeable volume can also be shared to expose the RPC socket file to other containers in the same pod.
+The recommended way of creating a writeable volume is to use the builtin emptyplir volume type.
 Typically this is just configured in the volumes section of a deployment.

+'''

 volumes:

 - name: sigsci-tmp

-emptyDir: {}
+'''

 volumeMounts:

-name: sigsci-tmp

-mountPath: /sigsci/tmp
+- name: sigsci-tmp mountPath: /sigsci/tmp